ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-# Under-The-Hood: Project-specific Utility Commands
+# *Under-The-Hood*: Project-Specific Utility Commands

 Other important commands specific to this project.